Photo by FFire photography

 Gameguard Bullmastiffs - Today

-Glenn is an internationally approved championship show level judge for Bullmastiffs as well as all other breeds in the Utility Group (in Australia this contains the Bullmastiff.)
+Glenn and Brooke are internationally approved championship show level judges for Bullmastiffs as well as all other breeds in the Utility Group (in Australia this contains the Bullmastiff).

 When choosing a breeder from which to purchase a puppy it is always best to know what goals they hope to achieve in their breeding program.
 It is with this in mind that I have written the following: